massoncheg/forgejo-docs/user/actions.md

 ![the details of an action](../../../../images/v1.20/user/actions/actions-detail.png)

-# Tasks run from pull requests
+# Pull request actions are moderated

 The first time a user proposes a pull request, the task is blocked to reduce the security risks.

 ![blocked action](../../../../images/v1.20/user/actions/action-blocked.png)

-It can be **Approve**d by a maintainer of the project and there will be no need to unblocker future pull requests.
+It can be approved by a maintainer of the project and there will be no need to unblock future pull requests.

 ![button to approve an action](../../../../images/v1.20/user/actions/action-approve.png)